outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

 			- identify required position of each isolated logic operation

   - attributes:
+    - cohesion: measure of system fit (like fit to a 'common sense' or 'pattern' system)
+    - validity

   - objects:
     - logical fallacy: mismatch of logic structures/functions/objects/attributes (scope, relevance, fit, position)